 Title searches are another issue as there is a backlog of requests to property managers and county clerks’ offices.
 Some of which are closed or working shortened schedules making it difficult to determine the amount owed in taxes or unpaid utilities.
 As a workaround, title companies are holding estimated fees in escrow to help move deals forward.

 As for home appraisals, lenders are allowing “drive-by” or “desktop” appraisals.
 A move that doesn’t require a physical inspection.
 However, there is still some uncertainty about whether some lenders will accept these virtual notarizations and h appraisals.
 Talk to your buyer’s agent, and they should be able to give you up-to-date information and provide workarounds.

 Prepare for long closing and possibly doing it digitally.Prepare for long closing and possibly doing it digitally.

 Due to all the reasons above, the time it takes to get from an accepted offer to closing has increased, and we can expect it to get even longer in the coming months.

 However, the best approach is with either an “escrow” or “virtual” closing.
-Escrow closings are when all parties use the services of a third-party (i.e., an attorney, escrow company, or settlement company).
+Escrow closings are when all parties use the services of a third party (i.e., an attorney, escrow company, or settlement company).
 In this way, each party signs and notarizes their respective documents and sends them to the escrow agent.
-Once the agent has gathered all documentation and monies, the closing conditions considered met, and the transaction closes.
+Once the agent has gathered all documentation and monies, the closing conditions are considered met, and the transaction closes.